People Places Things: Plot

-Will Henry (Jemaine Clement) is a graphic novelist and art instructor, adjusting decorations for his five-year-old twin daughters' birthday party, Clio (Aundrea Gadsby) and Colette (Gia Gadsby).
-As he searches for his longtime partner, Charlie (Stephanie Allynne), he walks in on her and Gary (Michael Chernus), a monologist she's having an affair with.
+Will Henry is a graphic novelist and art instructor, adjusting decorations for the birthday party of his five-year-old twin daughters, Clio and Colette.
+As he searches for his longtime partner, Charlie, he walks in on her and Gary, a monologist she's having an affair with.
 Charlie tells him that she's not happy and is leaving him for Gary.

 A year later, Will lives in a smaller place and sees his daughters on the weekends.
 They have a good relationship and he wants to spend more time with them, but Charlie has doubts he can handle it.
 She also tells him she is pregnant and marrying Gary.

-Will's art student, Kat (Jessica Williams), asks him to dinner with her single mother, Diane (Regina Hall).
+Will's art student, Kat, asks him to dinner with her single mother, Diane.
 He finds Diane attractive and likable, but she has a low opinion of Kat's studies and Will's career.
 Diane tells him she is dating someone, and he leaves after dinner.

 One night, Charlie abruptly drops the girls off at Will's, asking him to take care of them full-time as the nanny has quit.
 Though initially struggling, he soon becomes more organized.
 However, a bomb threat cancels their school day, and needing a babysitter while he teaches class, he asks Kat to watch them.

 When Will goes to pick the girls up after class, Diane admonishes him for passing his daughters off on Kat when she needs her education, and for bouncing them around between parents.
 The girls are asleep, so Will has to spend the night.
 Diane tells him that she has gained a new respect for their passion for graphic novels.
 Confessing she broke up with the man she was seeing, she and Will kiss and are about to have sex, but one of the twins comes looking for him and he goes to keep them company.
 In the morning, Kat asks him to read her graphic novel.